grooveLog/roadmap/README.md

 > * Introduction of a pricing model / business model
 > * Starting conversations with 'Social Celebrities', those with big social followings who already adhere to daily habits/rituals.
 Invite them to try GrooveLog, publish their rutuals, and inspire others

-# 1.1.0 Feeds from other apps
+# 1.1.0 Integrations with other apps
 * Begin supporting API feeds from other apps - e.g. Fitbit, Strava, MyFitnessPal etc.
+* "Alexa, log my Groove: Pushups"

 # 1.2.0 Customisable Questionnaires
 * Add customisable questionnaires.
 People can design questionnaires which will help people to know themselves and carve better grooves